wu-jingtao/EventSpace.js/README.en.md

 ###Through ` cache ` to save the data for the last time send

-Event listeners a model is that the listener can't actively request data to the sender, if the sender is no longer hair at a time
+Event listeners a model is that the listener can't actively request data to the sender, if the sender is no longer send at a time
 The listener will never reach.

 But sometimes really need to finish the registration immediately after the listeners to obtain a data is used to initialize the,